montagejs/montagejs.org/docs/tutorial-reddit-client-with-montagejs.md

 }
 ```

-In its current state, the application will display a bulleted list of five items@mdashall with the same text.
+In its current state, the application will display a bulleted list of five items&#8212;all with the same text.
 The `li` element that is nested within the repetition repeats once for each item in the repetition's content array.
 Imagine the repetition as a `for` loop: every component inside of the repetition spawns a separate instance for each iteration of the loop.

 ## Bind to the Current Iteration